kyma-project/test-infra/development/image-builder/README.md

 ## Image signing

-image-builder supports signing the images with pre-defined set of signing services to verify that image comes from trusted repository and has not been altered in the meantime.
+image-builder supports signing the images with a pre-defined set of signing services to verify that image comes from a trusted repository and has not been altered in the meantime.
 You can enable every signing service on repository and global levels.

 See the following example sign services configuration in `config.yaml` file: